Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 > This simple validation job currently just tests **one** silo.
 You will need top run it on every one of them.

 To double check that you can actually run Azure ML jobs on the Arc Cluster, we provide all the files required for a sample job, following the example [here](https://github.com/Azure/AML-Kubernetes/blob/master/docs/simple-train-cli.md).
 First, you'll need to open `./sample_job/job.yml` - this is the file where the job you are going to run is defined.
-Adjust the compute name (the part after `compute: azureml:`) to the name of your Azure ML compute.
+Adjust the compute name (the part after `compute: azureml:`) to the name of your Azure ML compute. _Note that you need to modify that file **on the docker image**.
+Either modify the file locally and rebuild the docker image, or modify the file straight from the docker terminal._

 The PowerShell script `RunSampleJob.ps1` will submit the job and upload the classic MNIST train and test data for you, from the files locally available in the repository.
 It takes the following arguments.
 - `SubscriptionId`: the Id of the subscription to which the Azure ML orchestrator workspace belongs.